 Repairing Fake GHDs

 If you end up with Fake GHD's and they go wrong then sadly no one will fix them for you - there are so many different fakes, that it's impossible to find common failures or have "standard" repair methods.
 Therefore it's not cost effective to spend an hour debugging each pair of fakes.
-Your only hope of getting them fixed is to find a friend who is handy with a multimeter to try and work out what the problem is.

 For more details see this FAQ page.